cjherman6/rf_implementation/README.md

 ## Evaluating Features

+_Feature Importance is calculated by randomizing a certain variable in your data (e.g. Randomizing YearMade), passing it through the trained model, and calculating how the prediction accuracy changes when this variable is randomized_

-Using Feature importance you can see that the YearMade and ProductSize are very predictive of a bulldozers sale price:
+Using Feature importance, we can see that when YearMade and ProductSize were randomized, there were significant drops in model accuracy; meaning these features are very important in predicting price:

 ![Initial Feature Importance](https://s3.amazonaws.com/chermsbucket/rf_imp_folder/feature_importance.png)

-_Feature Importance is calculated by randomizing a certain variable in your data (e.g. Randomizing YearMade), passing it through the trained model, and calculating how the prediction accuracy changes when this variable is randomized_

 ### Trimming Unimportant Features:

-At this point you have a decent idea of what features are important to predict a bull dozers price, a good way to trim out non-predictive features is to check the accuracy of the model, drop any values below a certain feature importance threshold (e.g. < 0.005), and check the accuracy of your model again to see if any of the dropped values impact your predictability.
+At this point you have a decent idea of what features are important to predict a bull dozers price.

+A good way to trim out non-predictive features is to 1) check the accuracy of the model, 2) drop any values below a certain feature importance threshold (e.g. < 0.005), and 3) check the accuracy of your model again to see if any of the dropped values impact your models score.

 ![Feature Importance after Dropping Values](https://s3.amazonaws.com/chermsbucket/rf_imp_folder/feature_importance2.png)